framer/motion/api/framer-motion.api.md

 // @internal
 export function resolveMotionValue(value?: string | number | CustomValueType | MotionValue): string | number;

-// Warning: (ae-forgotten-export) The symbol "MagicBatchTree" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "SharedBatchTree" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "SharedLayoutContext" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export const SharedLayoutContext: import("react").Context<MagicBatchTree | SharedLayoutTree>;
+export const SharedLayoutContext: import("react").Context<SharedLayoutTree | SharedBatchTree>;

 // @public (undocumented)
 export type SingleTarget = ResolvedSingleTarget | CustomValueType;